Skip to main content

 • New LinkedIn profiles updated with “VP Sales @ [Target Company]”

-• Job postings for sales roles combined with language like “first commercial hire” or “build the sales function from scratch”
+• Job postings for sales roles with language like “first commercial hire” or “build the sales function from scratch”

 Building the Composite ICP Trigger